-- 1. You must act in the interests and for the well-being of your client. - 2.
+- a.
+You must act in the interests and for the wellbeing of your client. - b.
 It is your responsibility to take all reasonable steps to communicate clearly and effectively with your client.

-2. Safe Practice
+2 Safe Practice

-- 1. Ensure that you practise Shiatsu in an environment that is safe and clean. - 2.
+- a.
+Ensure that you practise Shiatsu in an environment that is safe and clean. - b.
 If you know you have an infection or contagion, you must be careful not to pass it on to clients.
 If in doubt about this, you must seek medical advice and act upon it.